 Make your changes and then click Update.

 Meeting rooms can also be created and configured programmatically.
-Refer to the Create Meeting Room section in the Conference Reference Guide for more information.
+Refer to the Create Meeting Room section in the Conference API Reference for more information.

 IV.
 Set Up Container